-Reasons you may not be able to
+You may not be able to

-have the test or why the results may not be helpful include:
+have the test, or the results may not be helpful, if:

-Inability to keep your eyes wide
+You aren't able to keep your eyes wide

 open and to stare straight ahead during the test.

-Inability to hold still during the test.
+You aren't able to hold still during the test.

 What To Think About

-breast pump to empty your breasts and get rid of the milk until it is safe to
+breast pump to empty your breasts and get rid of the milk until it's safe to

 Other Works Consulted